Particular/docs.particular.net/nservicebus/upgrades/5to6/container.md

 ## Configure type removed

 In Version 5 the `Configure` type was used to provide runtime access to the local endpoint address, scanned types etc via dependency injection.
-In Version 6 these values can now be accessed as follows.
+In Version 6 these values can now be accessed as follows:

 ### Settings